pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ## Tags

-Tags are an essential Gravwell concept.
+Tags are an essential DatalaiQ concept.
 Every entry has a single tag associated with it; these tags allow us to separate and categorize data at a basic level.
 For example, we may chose to apply the "syslog" tag to entries read from a Linux system's log files, apply "winlog" to Windows logs, and "pcap" to raw network packets.
 The ingesters determine which tags are applied to the entries.

 From the user's point of view, tags are strings such as "syslog", "pcap-router", or "default".
 The following characters are not allowed in tag names: